jimgordon20/jim_g_green_screen/README.md

 If you use it / add it to your resources, please give credit.

-Here's the link to the post with scripts for making clothing, and now, added scripts for vehicles too!
+Here's the link to the post with scripts for making clothing, and for vehicles check comments for vehicles script !
 [ https://forum.cfx.re/t/free-standalone-clothing-images-generator/5203142 ]